aryabyte21/gowhale/readme.md

 ## How to start with GoLang
 - Introduction
+- hi hello
+- Hello this in intro

+Go is a procedural programming language.
+It was developed in 2007 by Robert Griesemer, Rob Pike, and Ken Thompson at Google but launched in 2009 as an open-source programming language.
+Programs are assembled by using packages, for efficient management of dependencies.
+This language also supports environment adopting patterns alike to dynamic languages.
+For eg., type inference (y := 0 is a valid declaration of a variable y of type float).

 text editors for go
 Text Editor: Text editor gives you a platform where you write your source code.
 Following are the list of text editors: